AndrewConway/ConcreteSTV/README.md

 If my program matches their output exactly, is that evidence that the correct candidates were elected?
 Only very weak evidence.
 For a start, I may have the same bug as the electoral commission.
-This sounds unlikely, but it actually happened once in prior work - my transcripts matched the AEC's perfectly, but later I found a bug in my code.
+This sounds unlikely, but it actually happened once in prior work - my transcripts matched the AEC's perfectly in 2013, but later I found a bug in my code.
 More importantly, the accuracy depends on the list of the votes provided by the electroral commission, and there is rarely any meaningful evidence provided either to the public or scrutineers that these